Twenty Cities Advance in Bloomberg Philanthropies’ Latin American and Caribbean Mayors Challenge

 The finalists’ ideas (outlined below) illustrate fresh thinking to address common urban challenges experienced by cities across regions:

-1. Asunción, Paraguay – Data: Closing the city’s socio-economic data gap by conducting citzen-led research to gather demographic information that can inform and measure the impact of policymaking for the first time.
+1. Asunción, Paraguay – Data: Closing the city’s socio-economic data gap by conducting citizen-led research to gather demographic information that can inform and measure the impact of policymaking for the first time.

 2. Barueri, Brazil – Social Inclusion for People with Disabilities/Workforce Development: Increasing access to the workforce for people with disabilities by creating a physical and virtual network to improve job training, analyze workplace conditions, and provide technical assistance to employers and job candidates.